ichal6/WdPAI-Lechowicz/README.md

 ## Project Status
-Project is: _in progress_. <!-- If you are no longer working on it, provide reasons why. -->
+Project is: _suspended_. <!-- If you are no longer working on it, provide reasons why. -->
+I current focus on the Java/JVM technology.
+I don't have a lot of time for improve PHP.
+Addition this project work without any frameworks and there is inefficient solution.

 <!-- ## Room for Improvement
 Include areas you believe need improvement / could be improved.
 Also add TODOs for future development.